 Purpose of study

-Throughout their time at Lyme Community Primary School as well as being taught maths as a discrete subject, children are provided with a variety of fun, relevant and exciting topic based experiences which enhance their natural desire to explore Maths in the world around us.
-We know at Lyme our children need to develop positive and persevering attitudes to Maths and by presenting Maths to them in these ways we can engage them, challenge them and give them strategies to use to enable them succeed and feel confident.
-They can see Maths as fun, useful and relevant and how it interlinks across different aspects of our lives, not just a discrete subject.
+Throughout their time at Lyme Community Primary School children are provided with a variety of fun, relevant and exciting topic based experiences which enhance their natural desire to explore Maths in the world around us.
 They are given opportunities to observe, practise, explore and solve mathematical calculations and problems in a variety of real life contexts to deepen their understanding and make maths relevant.

-Pupils in Early Years children arrive with very little or no knowledge or concept of number.
-As a result, in the Early Years Setting, we immerse them in number.
-Through play, they see number in every area of the Foundation Stage classroom.
-They have daily opportunities to count and create number within each of the areas and on the carpet through direct teacher time.
-Addition and subtraction of 1 digit numbers is also introduced in Foundation Stage.
-Number, shape and measure are explored using an abundance of ever changing resources provided to inspire creative mathematical thinking, problem solving and inventiveness.
-Although children are introduced to some standard units of measure, they predominantly work in non-standard units initially.
-They are also introduced to the names and vocabulary of 2D and 3D shapes.
-There is an emphasis on independence and self-initiated learning, which enables foundation stage children to freely explore resources and pursue their own mathematical talents and interests.
+Pupils in Early Years are given the freedom to make and explore with regular provision for number, shape and measure using an abundance of ever changing resources provided to inspire creative mathematical thinking, problem solving and inventiveness.
+There is an emphasis on independence and self-initiated learning, which enables foundation stage children to freely explore resources and pursue their own mathematical talents.
 Number conservation is also a focus in Early Years as this is a key and critical foundation on which the children can build a solid mathematical understanding.
-To deepen learning, children are taught and encouraged to use mathematical vocabulary when discussing their activities and in role play with support of the Early Years practitioners.
+To deepen learning, children are encouraged to use mathematical vocabulary when discussing their activities and in role play with support of the Early Years practitioners.

-In KS1 children the focus on number and the operations of number remain integral and children are taught fluency skills (both mental and written) across each of the strands of mathematics as well as developing their reasoning and problem solving skills in practical contexts to enable them to deepen their understanding.
+In KS1 children are taught fluency skills (both mental and written) across each of the strands of mathematics as well as developing their reasoning and problem solving skills in practical contexts to enable them to deepen their understanding.
 These reasoning and problem solving activities are mainly guided in KS1, to help the children build skills they will be able to apply independently as they progress up the school.
-Again, a focus is placed on teaching mathematical vocabulary to enable children to develop the skill of explaining their thinking.
+Again, a focus is placed on vocabulary to enable children to develop the skill of explaining their thinking.
 Maths is taught as a discrete subject as well as maximising the opportunities to explore maths through topic and apply maths in other areas of the curriculum, when relevant and purposeful.
-These opportunities are exploited to ensure children are able to experience maths in different exciting scenarios and real life contexts.
+These are exploited to ensure children are able to experience maths in different exciting scenarios and real life contexts.

 At Lyme we place importance on finding time for children to rehearse, repeat and recap their learning to ensure it is cast to long term memory in maths (and in all other subjects).
-We also provide opportunities for pupils to develop their mathematical skills and thinking.
-For example, there should be carefully planned opportunities for measuring in science or the consideration of properties of shape and geometric patterns in technology and art, and for the collection and presentation of data in history and geography.
+We also provide opportunities for pupils to develop their mathematical skills and thinking E.g. there should be carefully planned opportunities for measuring in science or the consideration of properties of shape and geometric patterns in technology and art, and for the collection and presentation of data in history and geography.
 We endeavour at all times to set work that is challenging, motivating and encourages the pupils to talk about what they have been doing; explaining their mathematical thinking and in turn developing their critical thinking skills.

-The school also provides opportunities for parents to come in and experience maths and how it is delivered through workshops.
-This is to allow the parents to be supportive and involved in their child’s mathematical development as well as giving parents the tools to enable them to do this successfully and create their own, more positive attitudes towards Maths.
+The school also provides opportunities for parents to come in and experience maths and how it is delivered.
+This is to allow the parents to be supportive and involved in their child’s mathematical development as well as giving parents the tools to enable them to do this successfully.

 Assessment and Curriculum Planning